 However, the difference between a prepared response and a knee-jerk reaction.
 Is normally because of deliberate preparation, prior planning, and intentional action.

-At ActionCOACH-Inspire our Quarterly Business Planning workshops or GrowthCLUB is one of the main reasons why business owners, who coach with us are better prepared and more resilient in their thinking and action plans.
+At ActionCOACH-Inspire our Quarterly Business Planning workshops or GrowthCLUB.
+This is one of the main reasons why business owners who coach with us are better prepared.
+Therefore more resilient in their thinking and action plans.

 So how do you protect the profit in your business?